ipfs/ipfs-blog/src/_blog/decentralizing-the-internet-s-root.md

 - browsers

 ---
 Domain names are things most end users take for granted.
 The average user doesn't spend time looking at DNS resolution or even knowing what a domain name server is.
-However, without domain name resolution, typing "google.com" into a browser will return an error with the confounding explanation that “the hostname you're looking for doesn't exist.”
+However, without domain name resolution, typing "google.com" into a browser will return an error with the confounding explanation that "the hostname you're looking for doesn't exist."

-When you use your browser to visit a domain name like google.com, your DNS resolver will first ask the root for directions to the top-level domain “com”.
+When you use your browser to visit a domain name like google.com, your DNS resolver will first ask the root for directions to the top-level domain "com".

 ![ICAAN controls the DNS root](../assets/icann-controls-the-dns-root.png)
-Once “com” is found, your browser will then be directed to the owner of “com” — who keeps a list of directions to all the domains registered underneath “com” — for directions to the subdomain “google”, which will then direct to google.com’s IP address and finally its website.
+Once "com" is found, your browser will then be directed to the owner of “com” — who keeps a list of directions to all the domains registered underneath “com” — for directions to the subdomain "google", which will then direct to google.com’s IP address and finally its website.

 In a centralized environment, this may be an ideal setup.
 But what happens when the internet becomes decentralized?